It Came from the Closet: Queer Reflections on Horror: Reception

 Halie Kerns, reviewing for the Library Journal, called it "[a]n excellent purchase for any film or queer studies collection" and noted that the themes of gender and sexuality, explored in a way they called "often purposefully grotesque", would be relatable to many of its readers.
 Publishers Weekly gave the book a starred review and called it a "stellar anthology" and added that "[t]here's not a weak piece in the pack".

-A review for The Booklist said It Came from the Closet, due to the "essential context of [the writers'] own experiences", which is easier to read than other studies on the same topic.
+A review for The Booklist said It Came from the Closet is easier to read than other studies on the same topic, due to the "essential context of [the writers'] own experiences."
 They commended Carmen Maria Machado for her essay on Jennifer's Body, calling it "particularly sublime."
 The reviewer called the collection "[a] critical text on the intersections of film, queer studies, and pop culture that will appeal to both academic and public-library audiences."

 In a review published by Autostraddle, Abeni Jones talked about the usefulness of the collection to readers who might not necessarily enjoy horror films but who are looking for queer representation, citing essays on Jaws and The Birds as examples.
 Jones also praised the essays for not being overly analytical, saying "[t]hese are personal essays, not queer theory papers."